 - 4 white fish fillets I used Basa - Tilapia would work fine

 - olive oil spray

 - 2 cups mango ripe but still firm, peeled and cubed (about 2 small mangoes)

 - 1 lime

-- Preheat oven to 380F.
-Line a baking sheet with parchment paper and lightly spray with olive oil.
-Arrange fish fillets, season with salt and pepper and lightly spray with olive oil.
-Bake for 10 minutes (or until fish is cooked through).
+Preheat oven to 380F.
+Line a baking sheet with parchment paper and lightly spray it with olive oil.

-- While fish is cooking, prepare salsa.
-In a bowl, combine mango, the juice of 1/2 lime, red onion, red pepper flakes, fresh cilantro and a little salt.
+While the fish is baking, prepare the salsa.
+In a bowl, combine mango, the juice of ½ lime, red onion, red pepper flakes, fresh cilantro and a little salt.